-Prior to this Dr. DuBois was Deputy Chief Medical Officer at Community Healthcare Network (CHN), a large federally qualified health center in New York City, serving 85,000 individuals a year.
+Prior to COPE Health Solutions, Dr. DuBois was Deputy Chief Medical Officer at Community Healthcare Network (CHN), a large federally qualified health center in New York City, serving 85,000 individuals a year.
 In this role, she oversaw new initiatives, program development and the clinical operations of medical affairs.
-She was responsible for the management of the primary care medical providers, nursing staff and laboratory department.
+She was responsible for the management of over 300 staff, including primary care medical providers, nursing and laboratory departments.
 While at CHN, Dr. DuBois started the first primary care and community psychiatric nurse practitioner (NP) fellowships in New York State.
-These are 12-month post graduate training programs to help transition nurse practitioners for primary care in medically underserved areas.
-She served as the clinical lead for grants and development, last year leading a grant from New York State Health Foundation studying workforce practices across New York State.
-She sat on the care models committee (responsible for reviewing and recommending clinical processes, guidelines, and workflows) for One City Health DSRIP.
-She also maintained a practice serving patients for adult, pediatric, gynecological and HIV care.
+These 12-month post-graduate training programs help transition nurse practitioners for primary care in medically underserved areas.
+She served as the clinical lead for grants and development, including leading a grant from New York State Health Foundation studying workforce practices across New York State.
+Dr. DuBois was also a member of the care models committee for the NYC Health+Hospitals’ One City Health PPS – the largest DSRIP performing entity in New York State – and maintained a practice serving patients for adult, pediatric, gynecological and HIV care.